Dr4kk0nnys/Financial-System/README.txt

 # - Databases:

-    1. The first database will be called '':
+    1. The first database will be called 'profit_and_debt':
         # - It will hold all the values, such as '+ R$ 200 001', '- R$ 10 004'
         # - NOTE: it will automatically add the date, so actually it will be something like '- R$ 20 001 26/02/2020'